 Anikait Singh

-I'm a second year Ph.D Student at Stanford AI advised by Chelsea Finn.
-I closely collaborate with Aviral Kumar and Tatsu Hashimoto.
+I'm a third year Ph.D student at Stanford AI advised by Chelsea Finn and Aviral Kumar.
 Previously, I was at UC Berkeley advised by Sergey Levine.
-I was also a student researcher at Google DeepMind Robotics, and Toyota Research Institute.
+I was a research scientist intern at Microsoft Research NYC, Google DeepMind Robotics, and Toyota Research Institute.
 My research is supported by the NSF Graduate Research Fellowship.

 Research